Andy Emerton: Ordained ministry

 Emerton was ordained in the Church of England as a deacon in 2005 and as a priest in 2006.
 He served his curacy at Holy Trinity Brompton (HTB) from 2005 to 2007.
 From 2008 to 2020, he was director of St Paul's Theological Centre, a centre for theological learning based at HTB.
 From 2008 to 2016, he was additionally assistant dean at St Mellitus College, a non-residential theological college of the Dioceses of London and Chelmsford.
-He then served as dean (ie head) of St Mellitus College from to 2016 to 2020.
+He then served as dean (i.e. head) of St Mellitus College from to 2016 to 2020.
 Further to his theological college appointments, he held permission to officiate in the Diocese of Chelmsford from 2008 to 2020.

 In March 2020, he was announced as the next Bishop of Sherwood, the suffragan bishop of the Diocese of Southwell and Nottingham: his consecration as a bishop was scheduled for 21 May 2020.
 That service being postponed because of the coronavirus pandemic, he was instead licensed as "Bishop of Sherwood (designate)" on 1 July.
 He was consecrated a bishop during a service on 21 September at York Minster: the principal consecrator was Paul Butler, Bishop of Durham rather than Stephen Cottrell, Archbishop of York; Butler was assisted by Sarah Mullally, Bishop of London, and Paul Williams, Bishop of Southwell and Nottingham.